davidc4991vvc/e-commerce/readme.md

 be easily added into the system, assigned an unique QR label and placed on specific lanes in the supermarket to capture the public’s attention.

-The thesis is divided into four chapters.
+The project is divided into four chapters.
 The first chapter describes the problem, overview of the market and over the system’s concept and the web application architecture.
 The second chapter covers the software design with UML diagrams.
 The third chapter describes the implementation